cchitsiang/awesome-stars/topics.md

 - [eko/monday](https://github.com/eko/monday) - ⚡️ A dev tool for microservice developers to run local applications and/or forward others from/to Kubernetes SSH or TCP
 - [igravitystudios/matchimals.fun](https://github.com/igravitystudios/matchimals.fun) - 🦁 🃏 📱 An animal matching puzzle card game– built with turn-based game engine boardgame.io and React-Native + React-Native-Web
 - [tmspzz/Rome](https://github.com/tmspzz/Rome) - Carthage cache for S3, Minio, Ceph, Google Storage, Artifactory and many others
+- [akiraux/Akira](https://github.com/akiraux/Akira) - Native Linux App for UI and UX Design built in Vala and GTK
 - [unform/unform](https://github.com/unform/unform) - Performance-focused API for React forms 🚀
 - [shipshapecode/shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.